-The LCU Fund awards grants to selected four-year colleges or universities, arts academies or conservatories; public or private – that provide undergraduate and / or graduate programs within the five boroughs of New York City.
-LCU Funds are to be used specifically for housing support for low-income women scholars preparing for careers that serve the community.
-In recognition of the broad professional pathways available to degree-holders, the LCU Fund has expanded the definition of the fields of study supported by the Fund.
-These include (broadly defined) the arts, education, social work, public administration, religious leadership, criminal justice and health care.
+The LCU Fund awards grants to selected colleges or universities, public or private, that provide undergraduate, graduate and / or professional programs within the five boroughs of New York City.
+LCU Funds are used solely to help pay the rent of low-income women scholars preparing for careers in the arts, education, social work, public administration, religious leadership, criminal justice or health care.

 - Bank Street College of Education

-- Phillips School of Nursing at Mount Beth Israel
+- Phillips School of Nursing at Mount Sinai Beth Israel

 - New York Studio School

-- The New School – Mannes School of Music
+- Mannes School of Music at the New School

 - City College of New York

 - New York University Silver School of Social Work

 - Baruch College, Marxe School of International and Public Affairs